 - Mental pain and suffering, which means negative emotions resulting from accident injuries like emotional distress, mental anguish, loss of enjoyment of life, anxiety, fear, anger, and humiliation

-Here’s what you must understand about pain and suffering damages: They must directly result from a physical injury or injuries the victim suffered because of a car accident.
+Pain and suffering damages must directly result from a physical injury or injuries the victim suffered because of a car accident.
 Physical injuries must be present to make a claim for pain and suffering.

 Can Pain and Suffering Be Awarded After a Minor Accident?

 In states that use a no-fault system for injury accidents, pain and suffering is not an option unless medical bills exceed a certain amount.
 Thankfully, Georgia is an “at-fault” state, meaning the accident victim can claim damages for compensation from the at-fault driver’s insurance company.

 If you were hurt in a minor car accident that was the other driver’s fault, you have the right to file a claim for all damages, including pain and suffering.
 However, the burden is on you to actually bring the case and prove your damages.
 This can be harder to do for pain and suffering in a minor accident versus a more serious one.

 The amount of pain and suffering you may be awarded depends on how the damages are calculated.